phil-opp/blog_os/blog/content/posts/06-page-tables/index.md

 Well, they would calculate the address of the next table (which does not exist) and treat it as a page table.
 Either they construct an invalid address (if `XXX < 400`)[^fn-invalid-address] or access the mapped page itself.
 That way, we could easily corrupt memory or cause CPU exceptions by accident.
 So these two functions are not _safe_ in Rust terms.
 Thus we need to make them `unsafe` functions unless we find some clever solution.

-[^fn-invalid-address]: If the `XXX` part of the address is smaller than `0o400`, it's binary representation doesn't start with `1`.
-But the sign extension bits, which should be a copy of that bit, are `1` instead of `0`.
-Thus the address is not valid.

 ## Some Clever Solution
 We can use Rust's type system to statically guarantee that the `next_table` methods can only be called on P4, P3, and P2 tables, but not on a P1 table.
 The idea is to add a `Level` parameter to the `Table` type and implement the `next_table` methods only for level 4, 3, and 2.